 Central Wheatbelt Forecast

 Wednesday Cloudy.
-Light winds becoming E/SE 15 to 20 km/h in the morning then becoming light in the middle of the day.
+Slight (30%) chance of a shower in the southwest in the afternoon.
+Light winds becoming W 15 to 20 km/h in the middle of the day then becoming light in the early afternoon.

 Central Wheatbelt Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 A Goldfields land sailor says he has broken the world land sailing record for the mini land yacht category, reaching a new speed of 110 kilometres an hour.